Chapter 5: Handling Problems

 • Schedule follow-up immediately

-• Pair or have focused discussion
+• Pair or have a focused discussion

-• Make decision or provide help
+• Make the decision or provide help

 • Clear the blocker